ibiggy9/Ai-SPY-Deepfake-Detection-Model/README.md

 python -m src.train_vision_transformer
 ```

-The vision transformer will take significantly longer than the CNN to train
+Note: The vision transformer will take significantly longer and will require more compute than the CNN to train.

 ## License
 MIT License